DataMaster-2501/DataMaster-Android-AdBlock-Hosts/README.md

 Some News sites like to hook Ad services into the video player code so by blocking one you break the other.🙄

 Please report any issue with this list!!!
-Also if you have any feedback or want to help me out & suggestion a domain name or an App for me to look into please do so.
+Also if you have any feedback or want to help me out & suggestion a domain name or an App for me to look into Please do so.
+The more feed back I get the better I can make this list.

 My message to Web-Admins/Webmasters: I hear some of you feel that blocking ads is like stealing🙄.
 Grow a brain it is not stealing!! & blocking ads is like putting on a condom so I don't get hit by drive-by downloads trying to install a virus/malware.